 - Respect cultural differences, such as lunchtimes or manners.

-- Make sure that you meet in person regularly for the retrospective, which is more efficient.
+- Make sure that you meet in person regularly for the retrospective, this is more efficient.

-- Make sure that the Scrum Master also knows the team members personally from a distance.
+- Make sure that the Scrum Master gets to know the team members personally, even when the overall setting is remote.

-When it comes to working with Agile/Scrum, the group has tips in three areas: people, organization and process.
+When it comes to working with Agile or Scrum, the group has tips in three areas: people, organization and process.

 - A good Product Owner has an absolute mandate and is close to the business.